Line Mountain Jr./Sr. High School

 The Line Mountain High School is a small, rural public high school located at 187 Line Mountain Road, Herndon, Northumberland County, Pennsylvania.
 In 2014, the school was reorganized as a 7th–12th grade school.
-It shares the building with the District's only middle school.
-In 2014, the enrollment was reported as 365 pupils in 9th through 12th grades.
+It shares the building with the district's only middle school.
+In 2014, its enrollment was reported as 365 pupils in 9th through 12th grades.
 The school is the sole high school in the Line Mountain School District.

-In 2013, Line Mountain Junior Senior High School was a combined junior senior high school.
+In 2013, Line Mountain Junior/Senior High School was a combined junior and senior high school.
 Line Mountain High school students may choose to attend Northumberland County Career Technology Center for training in the trades.
-The Central Susquehanna Intermediate Unit IU16 provides the district with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services, drivers education road classes, and professional development for staff and faculty.
+The Central Susquehanna Intermediate Unit provides the district with a wide variety of services such as specialized education for disabled students and hearing, speech, and visual disability services, drivers-education road classes, and professional development for staff and faculty.

-Line Mountain High School's mascot is the Eagle and their colors are Royal Blue and Gold with a trim of Red.
+Line Mountain High School's mascot is the Eagle and their colors are royal blue and gold with a trim of red.

 Extracurriculars

-Line Mountain School District offers a variety of clubs, activities and sports.
+Line Mountain School District offers a variety of clubs, activities, and sports.
 The school provides a National Honor Society program for students whose GPA is 90% or higher in 10th through 12th grades.